willnewton10/willnewton10.github.io/_posts/2015-03-09-Amazon_Technical_Interview.markdown

 * I kind of don't want to fully remember this last blunder.
 I was trying to call my girlfriend after the interview was over, but I think I redialed the interviewer's number.
 I believe I hung up after 1 ring. _Embarassing!_ I'm not completely sure that this happened, and I kind of don't want to look at the phone's history to find out.

 Why did I (maybe) accidentally call him back?
-It's because I was using a different phone.
+Apart from the fact that I was suffocating in adrenaline, it's because I was using a different phone.
 This was a phone interview, where I would also have to code.
 So I required a way to have my hands free.
 My phone, being an old, clunky flip-phone, does not have a headphone jack and I was not confident enough with the speakerphone to use it.
 So I needed to borrow someone's phone or buy a new one.
 I'm going to skip details about why I did not want to buy a new phone.

 The solution I came up with, along with my awesome girlfriend, was to just trade phones with her, but also _switch SD cards_.
 So, with her smartphone, I could easily use headphones and she could still have a productive day at work.
 I thought it was really sneaky for us to switch cards like that.
 The only downsides are: my flip phone is slower to text with (which may slow her down at work) and I kept hearing a noise every time she receives an email.
 (We are both under the same phone company, so, as far as I know, that is what allows us to switch cards.)